Personal life of Frank Sinatra: Children

 Sinatra had three children with his first wife, Nancy Barbato: Nancy Sinatra (born June 8, 1940), Frank Sinatra Jr. (January 10, 1944 – March 16, 2016), and Christina "Tina" Sinatra (born June 20, 1948).
 Although Sinatra did not remain faithful to his wife, he was by many accounts a devoted father.

 On December 8, 1963, Frank Sinatra Jr. was kidnapped.
 Sinatra paid the kidnappers' $240,000 ransom demand (even offering $1,000,000, although the kidnappers bizarrely turned down this offer), and his son was released unharmed on December 10.
 (In 2022 terms, the demand would be the equivalent of $2.32 million, and the amount Sinatra offered would be equivalent to $9.68 million.)
 Because the kidnappers demanded that Sinatra call them only from pay phones, Sinatra carried a roll of dimes with him throughout the ordeal, and this became a lifelong habit.
 The kidnappers were subsequently apprehended and convicted.
 A 2003 movie called Stealing Sinatra was made about the incident.
 The radio program This American Life interviewed one of the kidnappers, Barry Keenan, in the 2002 episode "Plan B".

 Julie Sinatra (born Julie Ann Maria Lyma on February 10, 1943) claims to be Sinatra's daughter through an unacknowledged affair that he had with a showgirl, Dorothy Bunocelli, in the 1940s.
 She legally changed her last name to Sinatra in 2000.
 Awarded $100,000 by the Sinatra estate in 2002, elements of her story concerning her mother's trip to Cuba with Sinatra have been disputed.

-Actress Eva Bartok claimed that her daughter Deana's biological father was actually Frank Sinatra, with whom she had a brief affair in 1956.
+Actress Eva Bartok claimed that her daughter Deana's biological father was Frank Sinatra, with whom she had a brief affair in 1956.

 In an interview for the November 2013 issue of Vanity Fair, Mia Farrow said that she and Sinatra "never really split up" and answered "possibly" when asked if her son Ronan Farrow might be Sinatra's.

 Personality

 In his spare time, Sinatra enjoyed listening to classical music, and would attend concerts when he could.
 He also liked opera, particularly Luciano Pavarotti, and told himself, "I'm just a wop baritone.
 This guy can really sing".
 In return, music critic Henry Pleasants said that he had rarely interviewed an opera singer who did not have a collection of Sinatra's recordings.
 Jo-Caroll Dennison commented that Sinatra had "great inner strength", and that his energy and drive was "enormous".
-A workaholic, he reportedly only slept for four hours a night on average.
+A workaholic, he reportedly slept for only four hours a night on average.
 Rojek considers him to have been an "overtly sexual performer, caressing the microphone and standing in a suggestive manner".
 Impeccable with his dress and cleanliness, while with the Tommy Dorsey band he developed the nickname "Lady Macbeth", because of frequent showering and switching his outfits.
 He enjoyed golf, and would often play with golf champion Ken Venturi at the course in Palm Springs, where he lived.